View more of Nicole and Michael’s wedding by clicking here.

 Using a single focus point, I focused on the contrast between their faces.
 Because I shot with a large aperture (shallow depth of field), the bridal party in the background is out of focus.

 Below is the original and edited versions.
-Color and light adjustments were accomplished in Lightroom, slight skin softening in Photoshop.
-The key to this edit was lifting the shadows… notice the ivy in the top right of the photo.
+Color and light adjustments were accomplished in Lightroom, no Photoshop necessary.